LeoNero/monero-rpc-rs/README.md

 Also, you can run `docker-compose down` to stop and remove the two containers started by `docker-compose up`.

+**Important**: the blockchain must be empty when running the tests, i.e. it must have only the genesis block.
+In `regtest`, the blockchain restarts when `monerod` restarts (as a side note, if you want to keep the blockchain in `regtest` between restarts, you should pass the `--keep-fakechain` flag when starting `monerod`).

 ## Releases and Changelog

 See [CHANGELOG.md](CHANGELOG.md) and [RELEASING.md](RELEASING.md).